STAY UPDATED WITH COTTON UPDATES ON WHATSAPP AT AS LOW AS 6/- PER DAY

 First slide

-This week, the Cotton Corporation of India (CCI) sold 94.28% of its 2024–2025 cotton procurement through online auctions while maintaining its current prices.
+New Delhi: The Cotton Corporation of India (CCI) has sold 94.28% of its 2024–25 cotton procurement through online auctions this week, while largely maintaining prevailing price levels, indicating stable market operations despite sectoral pressures.

 Read More :- The Cotton Corporation of India (CCI) kept its prices unchanged this week and sold 94.28% of its 2024-25 cotton procurement through e-auctions.